tskTNK/LunarHopperSimulation/readme.md

 RL is a reinforcement learning code, and LQT-TRO is a LQT control with learning-based reference trajectory optimization.
 To get both codes working, lunar_lander.py in the box2d of gym files must be replaced with lunar_hopper_LQT.py.

-For more details about each algorithm, some supplimental documents can be provided at request.
+For more details about each algorithm, please read the following article:

 Note1: RL and LQT-TRO codes are based on an open-source code developed by Clayton Thorrez (https://github.com/cthorrez/ml-fun/tree/master/ddpg).
 Special thanks to him.
 Note2: the code is still experimental, and might have some bugs.
 Any inquiry and feedback should go to ttanaka@uh.edu.

 Thanks!
 tskTNK